TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/2-validating-domain-objects.rst

         }
     }

-Because we have access to the complete object, the checking for equality of ``$password`` and ``$passwordConfirmation`` is very straightforward.
+Because the complete object is accessed, the checking for equality of ``$password`` and ``$passwordConfirmation`` is very straightforward.